element-hq/matrix-rust-components-swift/README.md

-# Swift package for Matrix Rust components
+# Element's build of the Matrix Rust SDK for Swift

 This repository provides a cutdown Swift Package for distributing releases of the [Matrix Rust SDK](https://github.com/matrix-org/matrix-rust-sdk) for use by Element.
 It only supports iOS and the iOS simulator.
 The official components provide documentation and support more Apple platforms.
 These can be found here: https://github.com/matrix-org/matrix-rust-components-swift/